Home - About AR - Learning Material - Exams - Clubs - Posters

 Primarily for Extras, information about 1x2 and 2x1 calls is available on ae7q.com.
 It is possible to track applications, etc. You don't want to apply before 2 years and 1 day from the expiration or cancellation, and have the application dismissed.
 Premature Application?

 Alaska, American Samoa, and several smaller islands have small populations, and thus shortened callsigns.
-Thus Extras get sequential callsings in the 2x1 format, and Generals get 2x2, The second letter indicates the region, Alaska, Pacific, or Caribbean.
+Thus Extras get sequential callsigns in the 2x1 format, and Generals get 2x2, The second letter indicates the region, Alaska, Pacific, or Caribbean.

 Unoccupied islands have no postal addresses, therefore the FCC won't issue callsigns for them, so "DXpeditions" to them can't get an appropriate call.
 Bureaucrazy!